-But it has been going slightly down in the last couple of weeks
+But it has been going slightly down in the last month

 Nominal Foreign exchange rate in historical perspective - Since Jan.
 1999

 Nominal Foreign exchange rate in historical perspective - Since Jan.
 2020

 "The level of the euro matters significantly for imported inflation, [...].
 A euro that is too weak would go against our price stability objective"